DevelopersTopHat/react-native-dojo/README.md

 	```html
 	<Icon name="add"/>
 	```
 	2.b When you add functionality to the \<Icon> component, you will be utilizing its onPress prop.
-The onPress prop accepts a function as an argument which for simplicity you can do like this:
+The onPress prop accepts a function as an argument which for simplicity you can do like this

 	```html
 	<Icon onPress={() => {}} />
 	```

 	2.c Similarly to being able to add functionality to the component through its props, you can also style it!
 The \<Icon> component supports the size, color and the style tags, which you can use to modify how the icon looks.
 	```html
 	<Icon size={30} color="white" style={styles.button} />